RedisJSON/JRedisJSON/README.md

 ## Overview

-This client provides access to ReJSON's Redis API, and provides back-and-forth serialization between Java's and its objects.
+This client provides access to RedisJSON's Redis API, and provides back-and-forth serialization between Java's and its objects.

 This project is currently WIP and the interface may change.
-Also note that only the core ReJSON commands are supported at the moment.
+Also note that only the core RedisJSON commands are supported at the moment.